rladiesPHL/2022_datathon/analyses/team1/kathrine_m/team1_report.md

 service usage following vaccination roll out in early 2021 (Figure 1).
 A limitation of this metric is that it does not take into account the intensity of service utilization; however, the inclusion criteria can be modified to narrow or widen the window as desired.
+See the Appendix for more details about how this metric was created.

 ![Figure 1.
 Client
 activity](https://github.com/brndngrhm/2022_datathon/blob/main/analyses/team1/brendan_g/charts_for_presentation_files/figure-gfm/unnamed-chunk-6-1.png?raw=true)